Customizing frames

 ggplot2

 functions.
-Instead, moveVis
+Also, moveVis

 provides a